What are customs and duties?

 I applied a coupon code on my order?
 Will I be charged customs based on the original price or the discounted price?

-If you used a coupon on your order, you will be charged the original price.
+If you used a coupon or placed your order with an on-site promotion, you will be charged the original price.
 We are legally obligated by Border Agencies to show the original price of that item.
 The coupon code was applied at the end of checkout, so the discount will be reflected at the bottom of the invoice.

 But what if I didn’t use a coupon?
 I.e., I purchased an item that was marked down 20% off from the original price.

-If you purchased a red-line sale item, that sale value will be reflected on the invoice (Not the original price).
+If you purchased a red-line sale item (from the sale section), that sale value will be reflected on the invoice (Not the original price).
 For example, I added the Head of the Game Bottle Opener to my Shopping bag and it is currently priced at $13.99.
 It was marked down 20% off.
 When the customs agency receives this order, the invoice will list the opened at the marked down price, $13.99.

 Can ModCloth refund customs?